geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex1_Prepare_Identity_Synch.md

 ### Task 3: Run the IdFix tool and fix identified issues

-In this task you will download and use the IdFix tool to fix the user account that was broken in the previous task.
+In this task you will download and use the IdFix tool to fix the on-premises user account that was broken in the previous task.
 Running the IdFix tool will correct any user account errors prior to synchronizing identity data between your on-premises environment and Azure AD.

 1. You should still be logged into **LON-DC1** as the **Administrator** from the prior task.